ax20/lean-lagswitch/README.md

 ## Usage
 This program is depandant on Windows as the main function works uses the Windows Command line.

-To run this program you can download the [compiled version](https://github.com/C403G/Lean/releases) of this project is available for download, and is ready to run out of the box.
+To run this program you can get the [compiled version](https://github.com/C403G/Lean/releases) of this project which is available for download, and is ready to run out of the box.
 If you cannot double-click run the file, you can execute via the command below or use a third-party application that fixes this issue automatically called [JarFix by Johann N. Löfflmann](http://johann.loefflmann.net/en/software/jarfix/index.html)
 ```cmd
 java -jar Lean.jar
 ```